 How long will a No-Scalpel Vasectomy take?

-The procedure itself takes about 20 minutes.
+The procedure itself takes under an hour.
 It is a simple procedure that can be performed in our procedure rooms in our Dallas clinic (rather than the hospital).
-After your procedure, we recommend that you have someone to drive you home, or that you extend your stay at our clinic to be sure that your are fully recovered before driving yourself home.
+After your procedure, we recommend that you have someone to drive you home, or that you extend your stay at our clinic to be sure that you are fully recovered before driving yourself home.

 What are some potential benefits of open-ended vasectomy?